How do I learn to skate?

 PreFreeksate (Combo of former Basic 7 & 8)-Sign up after you pass Basic 6 to practice more advanced skills.

 Freeskate 1, 2, 3, 4, 5, & 6 Each Free Skate level is divided into three sections: skating skills, spins and jumps.
 The levels are designed to give skaters a strong foundation and it is at this point the skater can choose to pursue a recreational or competitive approach to the sport of figure skating.

-Hockey 1, 2, 3, & 4- (Pass Snowplow Sam 1-3 or equivalent first) Designed to teach the fundamentals of hockey skating, the four badge levels, plus power skating, will teach skaters how to be more proficient and agile on the ice.
+Hockey 1, 2, 3, & 4- (Pass Snowplow Sam 1-4, and Basic 1 or equivalent first) Designed to teach the fundamentals of hockey skating, the four badge levels, plus power skating, will teach skaters how to be more proficient and agile on the ice.
 Proper techniques for the game of hockey are the primary focus and all elements are taught without a puck.
 Skaters will learn the basic hockey stance, stride, knee bend, and other necessary fundamentals to be successful.Bike helmets required, Hockey equipment not required.